35 Aberdale Road, Bala Cynwyd, PA 19004-3156

 I was a member of a research group working on operating system design issues with Mach 3.0.
 I was primarily responsible for our implementation of a thread package supporting two-level scheduling using user-space notification of kernel events, as well as an initial implementation of a novel approach to lock-based synchronization.

-I was also responsible for the department's WWW service, which I configured, designed and maintained.
-I designed and advised others on the constrcution of complex CGI-based backends for WWW services, including implementations of stateful systems, and so forth.
+I was also responsible for the department's first web server, which I configured, designed and maintained.
+I designed and advised others on the constrcution of complex CGI-based backends for web services, including implementations of stateful systems, and so forth.

 Other duties included assisting with faculty and graduate students on parallel programming projects, C++ and LaTeX consulting, and management of X terminals, the X user environment, local LaTeX support.